EasyG0ing1/BlockNot/README.md

 methods, as long as the number you set is a positive number (BlockNot does not ever deal with negative numbers, since time in our universe always moves forward).

+I've used STOP and START when stepping motors, where the delay between steps is defined in a MICROSECONDS timer (where the duration is constantly changing based on the value of RPMs) but when the RPMs are set to 0, then I simply STOP the timer and stepping  will not occur.
+When RPMs are above 0, then I START the timer and stepping resumes.

 These methods will ALWAYS return false when a timer is stopped (for macro calls see the Macro section of this document):